openstack/governance/reference/house-rules.rst

 :Gerrit topic: ``project-update``

-For other changes within an existing project team, like addition of a new git repository or self-assertion of a tag, we use lazy consensus.
-If there is no objection posted one week after the change is proposed (or a significant new revision of the change is posted), then the change can be approved by the chair.
+This topic is used for other changes within an existing project team, like addition of a new git repository, retirement or self-assertion of a tag.

+If there is no objection posted after the addition or retirement of a project is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes, which can include the vote of the chair and excludes the change owner.

 One exception to this would be significant team mission statement changes, which should be approved by a formal vote after discussion on the mailing list or the gerrit change.

-In corner cases where the change is time-sensitive (like a deliverable reorganization which blocks a release request), the chair may fast-track the change, but should report on that exception in the TC update.
+If a technical committee member disagrees with the addition or retirement of a project, they can propose a revert which would then be discussed by our usual ``formal-vote`` rules.

 Goal Updates from PTLs
 ----------------------